gabledata/tutorial/README.md

 ![Gable Data Assets](./static/gable_data_asset_list.png)

 You can click on the data asset where you can view its details including the ID Gable uses for the asset.
-You can click on the clipboard next to the ID to copy it into the contract below.
+You can click on the clipboard next to the ID to copy it.
+For this tutorial, we are using the `tutorial.public.order_details` data asset.

 ![Gable Data Asset Details](./static/gable_data_asset_detail.png)